Aman25x/Tetris/README.md

 ## KeyBoard Shortcut :

-Pressing d will allow for a hard drop feature, where the piece will fall straight down.
+Pressing d on your keyboard will allow for a hard drop feature, where the piece will fall straight down.